mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 if we made the decision, this is the important thing.
 And then everybody has to buy in and not like, keep this resentment and say, Oh, the security or pre approach first.
 Right.
 And I think it's stupid.
 And so that's why I'm blocking here, which is culture.
 I think.
+Yeah.

-**Liran:**[00:18:49] Yeah.
-So actually it's not, it's interesting that you mentioned that because it's such a big topic.
-And I mean, so much effort goes into code reviews and often becoming the button neck, both for whoever has to do the code review.
+**Liran:**[00:18:49] So actually it's not, it's interesting that you mentioned that because it's such a big topic.
+And I mean, so much effort goes into code reviews and often becoming the bottleneck, both for whoever has to do the code review.
 And, you know, spend the time and walk and provided feedback in both wherever need, wants to get, just to get this code out there.
 And they're just trying to, and, you know, they've just finished developing the feature.